emirbaycan/vscoder-copilot/README.md

 - **App Store**: Search "VSCoder Copilot" (iOS version)
 - **Open app** → **Settings** → **Profiles** → **"Pair with VS Code"**
 - **Enter the 6-digit code** from step 3
+- **⚠️ SECURITY VALIDATION**: When the mobile device requests access, VS Code will show a security dialog with device information (name, platform, IP address)
+- **⚡ USER APPROVAL REQUIRED**: Click "Approve Device" in VS Code to grant the mobile device access to your workspace
+- **🔐 SECURITY NOTE**: Only approve devices you trust - this grants access to your VS Code workspace and files
-- **Connection established** automatically - works across any network!
+- **Connection established** automatically after approval - works across any network!

 ### Step 5: Start AI-Powered Coding! 🎉
 - **Browse files** on mobile from your VS Code workspace